eflautt/ga-data-science/lessons/lesson-14/readme.md

 lda_model = LdaModel(corpus=corpus, id2word=id2word, num_topics=15)
 ```

 In the model above, we need to explicitly specify the number of topics we want the model to uncover.
-This is usually a critical piece but unfortunately there is not a lot of guidance on the best way to select it.
+This is a critical step but unfortunately there is not a lot of guidance on the best way to select it.
 Having domain knowledge about your data may help.

 Once we have `fit` this model, like other unsupervised learning techniques, most of our validation techniques are mostly about interpretation.

 - Did we learn reasonable topics?
 - Do the words that make up a topic make sense?

-We can evaluate this by viewing what the top words are topic.
+We can evaluate this by viewing the top words for each topic:

 `gensim` has a `show_topics` function for this.